redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 })
 ```

-This code fetches the `Person` from the `Repository` using the `entityId` just like our previous route did.
+This code fetches the `Person` from the `personRepository` using the `entityId` just like our previous route did.
 However, now we change all the properties based on the properties in the request body.
 If any of them are missing, we set them to `null`.
-Then, we call `.save` and return the changed `Person`.
+Then, we call `.save()` and return the changed `Person`.

 Let's test this in Swagger too, why not?
 Make some changes.
-Remove some of the fields and see what you get back when you read it.
+Try removing some of the fields.
+What do you get back when you read it after you've changed it?

 ### Deleting a Person

 Deletion—my favorite!
 Remember kids, deletion is 100% compression.
-The route that deletes is just as straightforward as the one that reads, just more destructive:
+The route that deletes is just as straightforward as the one that reads, but much more destructive:

 ```javascript
 router.delete('/:id', async (req, res) => {